Strawberry Lemonade Cupcakes

 Strawberry Lemon Swiss Meringue Buttercream

-- With an electric mixer on medium speed, whisk egg white mixture 5 minutes.
-Increase speed to medium-high, and whisk until stiff, glossy peaks form and meringue has cooled (test by feeling bottom of bowl), about 6 minutes.
+- With an electric mixer on medium speed, whisk egg white mixture for about 5 minutes.
+Then increase speed to medium-high, and whisk until stiff, glossy peaks form and meringue has cooled (test by feeling bottom of bowl), about 6 minutes.
+(Be sure the meringue is cooled before proceeding with adding your butter.
+If it is not cooled, your butter will melt.)

 - Best if used immediately or store airtight in refrigerator for up to a week.